-Walking and Cycling Routes in Maidstone
+Walking & Cycling Routes in Maidstone

-Walk through the blossom in spring, the bluebell woods or kick your way through the crunchy autumn leaves, there are plenty of seasonal walks in the Maidstone area.
+Walk through the blossom in spring and the bluebell woods, or kick your way through the crunchy autumn leaves, there are plenty of seasonal walks in the Maidstone area.

 The most famous walking route is the North Downs Way which cuts through the villages of Hollingbourne and Lenham, just north of Maidstone.
 Most of the 156 mile journey, which starts in Surrey and ends in Dover, is along the highest points of the North Downs ridge.
-It is not necessary to walk the whole trip but a map can be purchased from the Visitor Information Centre to ensure you can find connecting footpaths in this beautiful area, so you can enjoy a circular walk on marked bridleways and footpaths.
+It is not necessary to walk the whole distance and a map can be purchased from the Visitor Information Centre to ensure you can find connecting footpaths in this beautiful area, so you can enjoy a circular walk on marked bridleways and footpaths.

 For easier walking try one of the marked trail riverside walks such as the Millennium River Park in Maidstone.
 This way you can keep the river on your right or left, taking the worry out of getting lost and you can walk all the way from Maidstone to Yalding and back.
-Bluebell Hill and Teston Country Park also offer a variety of walks.
+Exploring further with circurlar walks makes this an easily explored destination check out Explore Kent.

 The River Medway is an idyllic place to take a leisurely walk.